Welcome to today's edition of the Rush 24-7 podcast.

 If there's any coordination out there on the right, it's people following my lead, ladies and gentlemen.

-Sorry, Chuck Todd to have to correct you.
+Sorry, Chuck Todd, to have to correct you.

-How to use Republicans the next time she does something like this so as to deflect heat from herself.
+There he is offering media advice to Nancy Pelosi, how to use Republicans the next time she does something like this so as to deflect heat from herself.

 It's a piece here by Jennifer Rubin.